 • Destructive tools (opt-in via --enable-destructive-tools): delete_bucket, update_bucket_labels, delete_object, update_object_metadata, move_object, write_object, upload_object, copy_object

-The safe/destructive split is the best security model we’ve seen in storage MCP servers.
-New objects can always be created (safe), but overwriting existing objects requires explicit opt-in (destructive).
+The v0.5.1 release (April 28) moved delete_object from safe to destructive — a welcome correction that tightens the security model.
+The safe/destructive split remains the best security model we’ve seen in storage MCP servers.
+New objects can always be created (safe), but overwriting or deleting existing objects requires explicit opt-in (destructive).
 Storage Insights integration lets agents run BigQuery queries against storage metadata — unique to this server.

 Azure Blob Storage